Donyell Malen: Early career

-Born in Wieringen, Hollands Kroon, Malen began his career with Ajax in 2007.
+Malen began his career with Ajax in 2007.
 Despite a great deal of resistance coming from Ajax, in 2015 he left Ajax to join English club Arsenal.
 Malen joined up due to Arsenal being the side of his heroes Thierry Henry and Dennis Bergkamp.

 Arsenal

 Malen began playing for the youth teams of Arsenal in the Youth Premier League together with the FA Youth Cup, and the UEFA Youth League in the 2015–16 season.
 He began to display his impressive talent during his debut season for the Gunners.
 He scored in the FA Youth Cup quarter-final away to Coventry City which Arsenal won on penalties.
 Coming off the bench, he scored against Manchester City in the semi-final of the 2016 FA Youth Cup at the Emirates Stadium. and played 30 times during the season, scoring 14 goals.
 During the 2016–17 season, Malen was used a great deal on the wing, and was included in the club's 2017–18 pre-season tour of Australia and China.
 He made his senior debut for Arsenal in a 2–0 win over Sydney on 13 July.